rxlabz/speech_recognition/README.md

   => setState(() => _isListening = true));

 // this handler will be called during recognition.
-// iOs allow to send the intermediate results,
+// the iOS API sends intermediate results,
 // On my Android device, only the final transcription is received _speech.setRecognitionResultHandler((String text)
   => setState(() => transcription = text));